bearprin/Neural-Singular-Hessian/README.md

 ### 3. Shape Space Learning with DFaust

 We use [pytorch-lightning](https://lightning.ai/) for shape space shape learning.
-Note that the newest version may not be compatible with our code.
+Noting that the newest version may not be compatible with our code.

 #### 3.1 Data Preparation